MacJediWizard/escrow-buddy-enhanced/README.md

     This will ensure that any newly generated FileVault recovery key, no matter how it's generated, will be escrowed to your MDM server.

-1. Use your MDM to **install the [latest Escrow Buddy installer package](https://github.com/macadmins/escrow-buddy/releases/latest)** on your Macs.
+1. Use your MDM to **install the latest Escrow Buddy Enhanced installer package** on your Macs.

     You can choose to install on all Macs or limit to those that need FileVault recovery keys escrowed.